ClouDesire/docusaurus/docs/billing.md

 ### Backup

-* Cloudesire allows the customers to buy **backup plans.**
+* Cloudesire allows customers and vendors to request a **backup** to generate a snapshot of the data disk of an active docker product subscription.
-* every backup plan includes to a maximum number of backups executions (configurable in the platform) that can be manually performed by the customers or scheduled
+* Customer receive an invoice with an amount that depends on the size and on the number of backups taken.
-* a backup plan must be paid by the customer in advance
+* A backup can be deleted and resources are freed.
-* if the customer needs to perform a manual backup when the maximum limit in the backup plan is reached, a new **backup order** is created and a related invoice is issued.
-In this case, the backup starts only when the invoice is paid.
+* Customers can request a backup restore on an active subscription.

 ## Payments